 NCA has taken every safeguard to prevent any commercial use of Veteran data, and commercial activity on VLM is prohibited.
 VLM is for the Veteran community and for those who want to join us in memorializing America’s Veterans.

-VLM has several features built into it that NCA will enable over time, after we hear from our customers and the American public about this initial version of VLM.
-For example, these features will allow next of kin to share pictures of their loved ones and for researchers to share historical documentation discovered about historic Veterans.
-If NCA chooses to enable some or all of these functions, we will monitor the site closely in order to maintain the same level of decorum our customers experience in our national cemeteries.
+VLM has several features built into it that NCA may enable over time.
+If NCA chooses to enable some or all of these functions, we will monitor the site closely in order to maintain the same level of decorum our customers experience at our national cemeteries.